fawazahmed0/quran-api/Implementation.md

 In future it's possible that the [googletrans](https://github.com/ssut/py-googletrans "googletrans") might break, but we can still get the functionality using [browser](https://github.com/microsoft/playwright/ "browser") and get the latin script translations from [Google Translate](https://translate.google.com/ "Google Translate")

 ### Actions script:
-This repo uses GitHub [Actions](https://github.com/features/actions) to perform all the operations automatically duing push to repo, the code is in [run.yml](https://github.com/fawazahmed0/quran-api/blob/1/.github/workflows/run.yml).
+This repo uses GitHub [Actions](https://github.com/features/actions) to perform all the operations automatically duing push to this repo, the code is in [run.yml](https://github.com/fawazahmed0/quran-api/blob/1/.github/workflows/run.yml).
 The workflow can be triggered either by adding files in [start](https://github.com/fawazahmed0/quran-api/tree/1/start "start") directory and/or by editing the [command.txt](https://github.com/fawazahmed0/quran-api/blob/1/command.txt) file as shown [here](https://github.com/fawazahmed0/quran-api/blob/a009b7d06947628b4ad0dcfe9bf158313e1a5f36/.github/workflows/run.yml#L8).
 It can also be triggered [manually](https://github.com/fawazahmed0/quran-api/blob/a009b7d06947628b4ad0dcfe9bf158313e1a5f36/.github/workflows/run.yml#L12) from [Actions tab](https://github.com/fawazahmed0/quran-api/actions).

 During the workflow run the repo is [partially cloned](https://github.com/fawazahmed0/quran-api/blob/a009b7d06947628b4ad0dcfe9bf158313e1a5f36/.github/workflows/run.yml#L34)